Skip to content

 On this page

-A clean campus design answers four questions:
+A clean design answers four questions:

 • Where do users and endpoints attach?

-• Where is Layer 2 allowed to exist?
+• Where does Layer 2 exist?

-• Where does Layer 3 routing begin?
+• Where does Layer 3 routing start?

 • What happens when a link, switch, supervisor, or gateway fails?